Outer Hebrides

 There are various important prehistoric structures, many of which pre-date the first written references to the islands by Roman and Greek authors.
 The Western Isles became part of the Norse kingdom of the Suðreyjar, which lasted for over 400 years, until sovereignty over the Outer Hebrides was transferred to Scotland by the Treaty of Perth in 1266.
-Control of the islands was then held by clan chiefs, principal amongst whom were the MacLeods, MacDonalds, Mackenzies and MacNeils.
+Control of the islands was then held by clan chiefs, principal amongst whom were the MacLeods, MacDonalds, and the MacNeils.
 The Highland Clearances of the 19th century had a devastating effect on many communities, and it is only in recent years that population levels have ceased to decline.
 Much of the land is now under local control, and commercial activity is based on tourism, crofting, fishing, and weaving.

-Sea transport is crucial, and a variety of ferry services operate between the islands and to mainland Scotland.
-Modern navigation systems now minimise the dangers, but in the past the stormy seas have claimed many ships.
-Religion, music and sport are important aspects of local culture, and there are numerous designated conservation areas to protect the natural environment.
+Sea transport is crucial for those who live and work in the Outer Hebrides, and a variety of ferry services operate between the islands and to mainland Scotland.
+Modern navigation systems now minimise the dangers, but in the past the stormy seas in the region have claimed many ships.
+The Gaelic language, religion, music and sport are important aspects of local culture, and there are numerous designated conservation areas to protect the natural environment.